Arvind2903/Detecting-Insurance-Fraud/README.md

 - Classification report and confusion matrix are generated to evaluate model performance.

 ## Results
-- The model achieves an accuracy of XX%, precision of XX%, and recall of XX% on the test set.
+- The model achieves an accuracy of 93.4%, precision of 93.4%, and recall of 100% on the test set.

 ## Conclusion
 The VGG16-based image classification model demonstrates effective performance in distinguishing between Fraud and Non-Fraud classes.